 - handrails in stairwells

-University Housing staff will continue ensuring that residence halls are secure and promoting a healthy environment for students to focus on their academics.
-Student staff will continue to complete nightly rounds through all of the buildings and,along with the full-time Professional Staff, are still on-call 24 hours a day, seven days a week.
+University Housing staff will ensure that residence halls are secure and promote a healthy environment for students to focus on their academics.
+Student-staff will complete nightly rounds through all of the buildings and,along with the full-time Professional Staff, are still on-call 24-hours-a-day, seven-days-a-week.

-In observance of social distancing, we will not be hosting in person events/ programs.
-Students should expect small activities, digital activities, and more personal interactions with their RA’s.
-Students may be texted more than usual from Housing staff as another way to meet their needs and stay in contact with them.
+In observance of social distancing, we will be hosting small group in-person events/programs.
+Students should also expect small or digital engagement activities, and more personal interactions with their Resident Assistants.
+Students will also be texted from Housing staff as another way to meet their needs and stay in contact with them.